View Frank Monello's Obituary on APP.com and share memories

 After retirement, Frank and Dolly became snowbirds in Jupiter, FL.
 He shared his Florida life with his very dear RI and MD friends.
 Their friendships solidified by golfing and eating until their hearts were content.
 Most recently, he resided and was lovingly cared for at The Chelsea Assisted Living in Brick, NJ.

 Please join us in a celebration of Frank's life.
-A Funeral Mass will be offered, 11am, Thursday, September 5th at Saint Martha's Church, 3800 Herbertsville Road, Point Pleasant, NJ.
+A memorial mass will take place at 11am on Thursday September 5th at Saint Martha's Church, 3800 Herbertsville Road, Point Pleasant, NJ.
 A repast lunch to follow at River Rock Restaurant, 1600 Route 70, Brick, NJ.
 To celebrate Frank's wonderful life.
 Please bring your favorite memory or story of him to share with all of us.